microsoft/fast/specs/flyout/flyout.md

 *Properties*
 - `targetElement` - the reference to the HTMLElement used as target
 - `viewportElement` - the reference to the HTMLElement used as the viewport, required to set up anchored region properly
-- `flyoutVisible` - boolean, whether or not the Flyout is visible
+- `flyoutVisible` - boolean, whether or not the Flyout is visible, for use inside the controller without changing exposed `visible` attribute

 *Slots*
 - default for content